Richard Bennett, PhD

-Amber is Dr. Licht’s administrative assistant.
+Ashley is Dr. Licht’s administrative assistant.

 I joined the Licht Laboratory in July 2017, after a postdoctoral fellowship in the Department of Biochemistry and Molecular Biology, University of Miami Miller School of Medicine during which I worked on epigenetic effects on myeloid malignancies.
 My current research is focused on studying NSD2 mutations relevant to pediatric ALL and multiple myeloma.
 I am working to explore how the NSD2-E1099K mutation affects B cell development and the pathogenesis of ALL.
 Meanwhile, I am also working on the chemoresistance mechanism with NSD2 mutation in this system.
 Hopefully, these projects will provide more evidence for improving the clinical therapeutic strategies in ALL with NSD2 mutation.